What is Holochain?¶

 - Relations between entries are created with links, making the DHT more like a graph database than a relational database.

-Holochain’s public graph database is similar to document stores such as MongoDB and Elastic, and key/value stores such as Redis.
+Holochain’s DHT is similar to document stores such as MongoDB and Elastic, and key/value stores such as Redis.
 It most closely resembles graph databases such as Neo4j, which makes it a good match for RDF data and GraphQL- or SPARQL-based data access layers.

 - Data is held by the users of the app on their own devices.

-- All of an application’s public data is visible to all users of that application, although users can store private data on their own devices.
+- All of an application’s public data is visible to all users of that application, although users can also store private data on their own devices and grant access to others using capability-based security

-- Field-based queries are not yet available, though they can potentially be built using existing data primitives.
+- Field-based filtering is not currently available, though it can be built using existing data primitives.

 Blockchain and other distributed ledger technologies (DLTs)?¶